rajewski/rajewski.github.io/_posts/2016-04-21-Arundinaria.markdown

 ![TallasseeForest](https://github.com/rajewski/rajewski.github.io/raw/master/assets/images/Tallassee%20Initial%20Hike%208.jpg)

 ---
-When most people thing of bamboo, their minds jump to Asia, but there are actually many species of bamboo that are native to North and South America.
-There are even a few species that grown naturally in the United States.
+When most people think of bamboo, their minds jump to Asia, but there are actually many species of bamboo that are native to North and South America.
+There are even a few species that grow naturally in the United States.

 The focus of my master's degree research project was one of these American bamboos called River cane.
 Scientifically, its name is <em>Arunindaria gigantea</em>, but naming and placing this plant in the family tree of bamboos has caused a surprising amount of debate over the last 200 years.
 Luckily my research sidestepped the taxonomy of River cane and focused on something more concrete.